The MA Exam in Musicology

-The questions asked in group A might be similar to those asked on a styles examination, i.e., questions about genre, compositional technique, features of rhythm and meter, features of instrumentation, comparisons with other compositions of a similar type, and so on.
+The questions asked might be similar to those asked on a styles examination, i.e., questions about genre, compositional technique, features of rhythm and meter, features of instrumentation, comparisons with other compositions of a similar type, and so on.

-II.
-Essays: This part is arranged in three sections, (1) concerning material from antiquity, the Middle Ages, and the Renaissance, (2) the Baroque and Classical eras, and (3) the Romantic and modern eras.
-Each section contains two questions or topics, and you are to select one from each section.
-Your treatment should provide sufficient detail (such as references to specific compositions, chronology, and so on) to indicate both your familiarity with the music and with the historical issues of the question or topic. (time: ca. 80 minutes for each section)
+“This part is arranged in three sections concerning material from (1) antiquity, the Middle Ages, and the Renaissance; (2) the Baroque and Classical eras; and (3) the Romantic era and years since.
+Each section consists of a question or topic, selected from the list circulated in advance, which you should address in an essay.
+Your treatment should provide sufficient detail (such as references to specific compositions, chronology, and so on) to indicate your familiarity both with the music and with the historical issues of the question or topic.”
+[Time: ca. 80 minutes for each section]